heyahmedsherif/glucose-prediction-ai/README.md

 ### Step 3: Smart Feature Selection
 The AI automatically determines which information is most important for each time period:
-- **30-minute predictions**: Relies heavily on meal composition + your activity level
+- **30-minute predictions**: Relies heavily on meal composition + your A1C and biomarkers
-- **60-120 minute predictions**: Focuses on your personal characteristics (age, BMI, baseline glucose)
+- **60-120 minute predictions**: Focuses on your personal characteristics (age, BMI, A1C) and meal composition
-- **180-minute predictions**: Considers both meal and activity factors for long-term response
+- **180-minute predictions**: Considers meal composition, A1C, and activity factors for long-term response

 ### Algorithm Choice: Random Forest
 - **Why Random Forest?** It consistently outperformed other AI approaches